-- 719.1.
-When playing a game, players typically make use of mutually understood shortcuts rather than explicitly identifying each game choice (either taking an action or passing priority) a player makes. - 719.1a The rules for taking shortcuts are largely informal.
-As long as each player in the game understands the intent of each other player, any shortcut system they use is acceptable.

-- 719.1b Occasionally the game gets into a state in which a set of actions could be repeated indefinitely (thus creating a "loop").
-In that case, the shortcut rules can be used to determine how many times those actions are repeated without having to actually perform them, and how the loop is broken. - 719.2.
-Taking a shortcut follows the following procedure. - 719.2a At any point in the game, the player with priority may suggest a shortcut by describing a sequence of game choices, for all players, that may be legally taken based on the current game state and the predictable results of the sequence of choices.
+- 720.1.
+When playing a game, players typically make use of mutually understood shortcuts rather than explicitly identifying each game choice (either taking an action or passing priority) a player makes. - 720.1a The rules for taking shortcuts are largely informal.
+As long as each player in the game understands the intent of each other player, any shortcut system they use is acceptable. - 720.1b Occasionally the game gets into a state in which a set of actions could be repeated indefinitely (thus creating a "loop").
+In that case, the shortcut rules can be used to determine how many times those actions are repeated without having to actually perform them, and how the loop is broken. - 720.1c Tournaments use a modified version of the rules governing shortcuts and loops.
+These rules are covered in the Magic: The Gathering Tournament Rules (found at wPN.Wizards.com/en/resources/rules-documents).
+Whenever the Tournament Rules contradict these rules during a tournament, the Tournament Rules take precedence. - 720.2.
+Taking a shortcut follows the following procedure. - 720.2a At any point in the game, the player with priority may suggest a shortcut by describing a sequence of game choices, for all players, that may be legally taken based on the current game state and the predictable results of the sequence of choices.
 This sequence may be a non-repetitive series of choices, a loop that repeats a specified number of times, multiple loops, or nested loops, and may even cross multiple turns.
 It can't include conditional actions, where the outcome of a game event determines the next action a player takes.
 The ending point of this sequence must be a place where a player has priority, though it need not be the player proposing the shortcut.

 Example: A player controls a creature enchanted by Presence of Gond, which grants the creature the ability "{T}: Create a 1/1 green Elf Warrior creature token," and another player controls Intruder Alarm, which reads, in part, "Whenever a creature enters the battlefield, untap all creatures."
-When the player has priority, he or she may suggest "I'll create a million tokens," indicating the sequence of activating the creature's ability, all players passing priority, letting the creature's ability resolve and create a token (which causes Intruder Alarm's ability to trigger), Intruder Alarm's controller putting that triggered ability on the stack, all players passing priority, Intruder Alarm's triggered ability resolving, all players passing priority until the player proposing the shortcut has priority, and repeating that sequence 999,999 more times, ending just after the last token-creating ability resolves.
+When the player has priority, they may suggest "I'll create a million tokens," indicating the sequence of activating the creature's ability, all players passing priority, letting the creature's ability resolve and create a token (which causes Intruder Alarm's ability to trigger), Intruder Alarm's controller putting that triggered ability on the stack, all players passing priority, Intruder Alarm's triggered ability resolving, all players passing priority until the player proposing the shortcut has priority, and repeating that sequence 999,999 more times, ending just after the last token-creating ability resolves.

-719.2b Each other player, in turn order starting after the player who suggested the shortcut, may either accept the proposed sequence, or shorten it by naming a place where he or she will make a game choice that's different than what's been proposed.
+720.2b Each other player, in turn order starting after the player who suggested the shortcut, may either accept the proposed sequence, or shorten it by naming a place where they will make a game choice that's different than what's been proposed.
 (The player doesn't need to specify at this time what the new choice will be.)
 This place becomes the new ending point of the proposed sequence.